 Having a fever can keep you from your day-to-day activities, including school, work, and hobbies.
-Luckily, at NAG Clinics, with two convenient locations in Texas City and Pasadena, Texas, the highly trained doctors and staff can help you determine the best course of action in diagnosing and treating your fever.
+Luckily, at NAG Clinics, with a convenient location in Texas City, Texas, the highly trained doctors and staff can help you determine the best course of action in diagnosing and treating your fever.
 To get back to feeling your best, call the office today or schedule your appointment online.

 A fever is an increase in your body’s average temperature of 98.6°F. Fevers result when your body is fighting off viruses or bacteria.
 For an adult, a fever tends to only be of true medical concern when it reaches 103°F or beyond, while for children, a slight increase in temperature could be indicative of a serious matter.